Arnautovich/ToolboxLab/README.md

 ```

 ## Requirements
-Normally when installing the package the required other packages should be automatically installed.
-If it is not the case make sure that you installed the following packages by typing those commands:
+When installing the Toolbox package, the necessary dependencies should be installed automatically.
+However, if the dependencies are not installed as expected, please ensure you manually install the following packages by executing the corresponding commands:
 ```
 pip install matplotlib
 pip install rdkit